krparajuli/ecdsa/README.md

 This project implements Java BigInteger Library and uses NIST Recommended Curve P-192 as described in P182-6.
 I have built the EC architecture and framework atop these library and Curve.

-In its current form, this project does not function as it is intended to.
-Any suggestion is appreciated.

 ### Compile with
 javac *.java
 ### Then run